Buying a house for the first time can be overwhelming. Let me help you. Call me at 7073188829 and I'll give all the info you'll need to move forward.

 • Close escrow when all instructions of seller and buyer are met

-• Advise you - the escrow agent has to remain an impartial, third-party status
+• Advise you - the escrow holder has to remain an impartial, third-party status

 • Offer opinions about tax implications